 230. The N availability to plants is difficult to calculate with high dry matter slurry, because a high dry matter content drives increased microbial immobilization right after application.
-The narrower the C/N-ratio, and the higher the NH4-N content, the more slurry N is potentially available to plants, whereas with a wide C/N-ratio, part of the slurry N is immobilized in the soil N pool and becomes available only at a later stage, which is often unpredictable or even too late, causing increased risk of nitrate leaching.
+The narrower the C/N-ratio, and the higher the NH4+-N content, the more slurry N is potentially available to plants, whereas with a wide C/N-ratio, part of the slurry N is immobilized in the soil N pool and becomes available only at a later stage, which is often unpredictable or even too late, causing increased risk of nitrate leaching.
 In addition, an increase in slurry dry matter and subsequent soil N content has the potential to increase rates of nitrification and denitrification, increasing subsequent N2O, NOx and N2 losses (for example, Dosch 1996).
 It may thus be beneficial to reduce slurry dry matter and carbon content at an early stage of manure management.
 This leads to several manure treatment options, which can be evaluated in relation to the requirements listed in figure IV.4 below.

 Figure IV.4 Effect of changes in slurry composition achieved by manure treatment